 Gluten is a protein found in some grains, notably wheat, barley, and rye.
-The symptoms of celiac disease (such as diarrhea, weight loss, and abdominal bloating) may or may not occur after eating foods that contain gluten.
+The symptoms of celiac disease (such as diarrhea, weight loss, and abdominal bloating) may or may not occur after you eat foods that contain gluten.
 But if you have celiac disease, eating gluten triggers an immune response that is not normal and can lead to damage of your small intestine.
-This damage can occur even when you do not notice symptoms.
+This damage can occur even when you don't notice symptoms.

 Some foods and food products may contain gluten even when it is not specifically listed as an ingredient.
 The following foods and food products may have hidden gluten: